 Now you can choose the order in which you want to take up the sections before starting the test.
 This is a recent change to the GMAT test structure.
 It was introduced in July 2017.
 This might cause more and more test takers to perform better on the Verbal section.
 I have done a detailed analysis of what this means to an Indian GMAT test-taker in the this blog

 I would like to know your thoughts and am happy to interact with you in the comments section below 🙂

 What do you think?
 Leave your comments in the comments section below!

-Head over to our E-book library for useful information on how to achieve an awesome GMAT score!
+Head over to our resources page for useful information on how to achieve an awesome GMAT score!